tutte2k/sprite-sheetify/README.md

 # sprite-sheetify

-util for combining folder of images to an ordered spritesheet
+util for combining folder of images to an ordered, unduplicated and ^2 spritesheet

 - `node sheetify.js`